boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 #### Address

 This configuration attribute is set to the address of the ctrlX AUTOMATION Node-RED device.
 It can be an IP address or a hostname.
 In case that the node runs directly on a ctrlX CORE device, also *localhost* can be used.
+It is also possible to define a different port by appending the port number after a colon.
+E.g. `192.168.1.1:8443`.
+By default the node is using port 443 (https).

 #### Username / Password